Blank01/BeachPlanner/README.md

 # BeachPlanner
-This is my pogect for the Software Engineering exam at Univeristy of Bologna.
+This is my project for the Software Engineering exam at Univeristy of Bologna.